jeremyjpj0916/metaai-dailytips-socials/README.md

 A program designed to manage social media engagement posts for businesses

-Interesting, seems metaai has blocked github action runner source ips from executing the AI.
+Interesting, seems meta ai has blocked github action runner source ips from executing the AI.
 Alternatively lets clone it down for now and test locally:

 I also disabled the twitter and facebook credential related stuff for now for simplicity of demo purposes.
 Running python script locally still works for me